griffithlab/genviz.org/_posts/0002-03-01-introToggplot2.md

 ```

 Building on the above concepts, we could now try using the colour aesthetic to visualize our data as a density plot.
 For example, what if we wanted to know if the 'discovery' or 'extension' cohorts within our data (specified by the 'dataset' variable) had a higher tumor purity?
 We will use [geom_density()](http://ggplot2.tidyverse.org/reference/geom_density.html) to plot a density kernel of the tumor VAF values, but colour the cohort based upon the dataset subsets.
-As described above, we will supply a factor the colour aesthetic.
+As described above, we will supply a factor for the colour aesthetic.

 ```
 # get a density curve of tumor vafs